TheLeopard65

 SSH 10.10.11.76 2222 voleur.htb [+] svc_backup: (keyfile: id_rsa) (Pwn3d!)
 Linux - Shell access!

-• The tester then logged in as svc_backup via ssh utility and ran the sudo -l.
+• I then logged in as svc_backup via the SSH utility and ran the sudo -l.

 • Found out that this user can execute any command as root with requiring password.